Category Archives: Patrick Magee

 The weird supporting characters (Alex’s parents, the probation officer, and his parents’ roommate) and the suddenly fast-forwarded sex scenes were unheard of for their time.

-Immensely creative and unconventional filmmaking, with a moral message and thought-provoking questions about humanity, A Clockwork Orange (1971) is a groundbreaking, fantastic, trippy experience.
+With immensely creative, unconventional filmmaking, a moral message, and thought-provoking questions about humanity, A Clockwork Orange (1971) is a groundbreaking, fantastic, trippy experience.

 A masterpiece from top to bottom.